Scattering for the mass-critical nonlinear Klein-Gordon equations in three and higher dimensions: Introduction

 \section{Introduction}

-In this article, we consider the scattering problem for the mass-critical nonlinear Klein-Gordon equations (NLKG) on $\mathbb{R}^d$:
+In this paper, we consider the scattering problem for the mass-critical nonlinear Klein-Gordon equations (NLKG) on $\mathbb{R}^d$:

 where $u: \mathbb{R}\times \mathbb{R}^d \to \mathbb{R}$, $d\ge 3$, in both the defocusing case ($\mu=1$) and focusing case ($\mu=-1$).
-The NLKG equation is a fundamental model in mathematical physics and has been extensively studied in a large amount of literatures, for example, see \cite{NS2,SS,T2} and references therein.
+The NLKG equation is a fundamental model in mathematical physics and has been extensively studied in a large amount of literatures, for example, see \cite{NS2,Str,T2} and references therein.
 A major effort was recently devoted to the scattering problem.

 An important class of nonlinearity is the power type nonlinearity $\mu |u|^{p-1} u$, where $p > 1$.
-There are two critical indices for $p$: mass-critical index $p = 1 + \frac4d$ and energy-critical index $p = 1 + \frac4{d-2}$ when $d \ge 3$.
-On the global dynamics there are many studies: for defocusing inter-critical cases $1+\frac4d<p<1+\frac4{d-2}$ (\cite{GV,GV1,N-1,N0}), defocusing energy-critical cases (\cite{N-2}) and focusing inter-critical and energy-critical cases (\cite{IMN,IMN2,IMN1,In,NS1,NS2,NS3,NS4,SS1,NR,KNS}).
-For mass critical cases, energy scattering was studied by R. Killip, B. Stovall, and M. Visan \cite{KSV1} in the two dimensional case and recently in \cite{IIO} for the one dimensional case.
+Although the NLKG equation with the power type nonlinearity do not have a scaling structure, we can find that in the massless case, that is for the corresponding wave equation, it has the scaling structure $u(t,x) \mapsto \lambda^{- \frac2{p-1}}u (\lambda t, \lambda x)$.
+The scaling leaves the $\dot{H}^{s_c}_x$-norm invariant, where $s_c = \frac{d}2-\frac{2}{p-1}$.
+As blow-up is associated with the small spatial scale that is when $\lambda \to \infty$ and the mass term shrinks to 0 under this scaling.
+Therefore, it is natural to view $s_c$ as the critical regularity of the NLKG.
+In general, there are two critical indices for $p$: mass-critical index $p = 1 + \frac4d$ and energy-critical index $p = 1 + \frac4{d-2}$ when $d \ge 3$.
+These two indices correspond to $s_c=0$ and $s_c=1$, respectively.
+On the global dynamics there are many studies: for defocusing inter-critical cases $1+\frac4d<p<1+\frac4{d-2}$ (\cite{GV,GV1,N-1}), defocusing energy-critical cases (\cite{N-2}) and focusing inter-critical and energy-critical cases (\cite{IMN,IMN1,In,KNS,NS1,NS2,NS4}).
+For mass critical cases, energy scattering was studied by R. Killip, B. Stovall, and M. Visan \cite{KSV1} for the two dimensional case and recently by M. Ikeda, T. Inui, and M. Okamoto \cite{IIO} for the one dimensional case.
 The two works used the concentration-compactness/rigidity method developed by Kenig-Merle \cite{KM,KM1}.
-On the existence of the minimal non-scattering element, a key ingredient in \cite{KSV1} (then used in \cite{IIO}) is to approximate the mass-critical NLKG equation by mass-critical nonlinear Schr\"odinger equation (NLS) in the low frequency limit so that one may apply the recent scattering results on mass-critical NLS.
-In particular, the mass-critical NLS serves as a resonant system in the approximation.
-The relation between NLKG and NLS has been previously studied, for example by K. Nakanishi \cite{N1}.

-The purpose of this paper is to study the mass-critical NLKG in higher dimensions.
+The purpose of this paper is to study the mass-critical NLKG equations and prove energy scattering in three and higher dimensions.
 The mass-critical NLKG equation \eqref{eq1.1} has a conservation of energy

 and also a conservation of momentum